-Registered education savings plans ("RESPs") consist of both fixed and variable products with terms and conditions similar to those of the RRSPs above.
+Registered education savings plans ("RESPs") consist of both fixed and variable products with terms and conditions similar to those of the RRSPs above and is included in other registered deposits.

-Tax-free savings accounts ("TFSAs") can be fixed or variable rate with terms and conditions similar to those of the RRSPs described above.
+Tax-free savings accounts ("TFSAs") can be fixed or variable rate with terms and conditions similar to those of the RRSPs described above and is included in term and other deposits.